MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/onboard-project.md

 ms.date: 04/11/2024
 ---

-# Add or join a project in the Implementation Portal
+# Create or Join a project in the Implementation Portal

-This article shows you how to use the onboarding guide to add or join a project in the Dynamics 365 Implementation Portal.
-The onboarding guide makes it easy to create an implementation project in real time, so that you can receive implementation guidance and create reviews.
+This article shows you how to use the onboarding wizard to create or join a project in the Dynamics 365 Implementation Portal.
+The onboarding wizard makes it easier to create an implementation project in real time, so that you can receive implementation guidance and create reviews.
 You can also join an existing project if you're already part of it.
 The wizard guides you through the process of creating a project, adding users, and setting up the project details.

 ## Project overview